Yasmani Grandal Player Props: White Sox vs. Yankees

-On Tuesday, Yasmani Grandal (.216 on-base percentage in past 10 games, 110 points below season-long percentage) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+On Wednesday, Yasmani Grandal (.216 on-base percentage in past 10 games, 110 points below season-long percentage) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
 First pitch is at 7:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Tigers.

 Yasmani Grandal Game Info & Props vs. the Yankees